nodesource/distributions/README.md

 * **Ubuntu 12.04 LTS** (Precise Pangolin)
 * **Ubuntu 14.04 LTS** (Trusty Tahr)

+*Ubuntu 14.10 (Utopic Unicorn) is not yet officially supported but can use the Trusty binaries, [details here](https://github.com/nodesource/distributions/issues/13).*

 **Supported Debian versions:**

 NodeSource will maintain support for stable, testing and unstable releases of Debian, due to the long release cycle a considerable number of users are running unstable.